Jun Yu

 Jun Yu (born June 5, 1969) is an econometrician.
-He is the Lee Kong Chian Professor of Economics and Finance at the Singapore Management University.
-He has previously taught at University of Auckland.
+He is the University of Macau Development Foundation (UMDF) Chair Professor of Finance and Economics and the Dean of Faculty of Business Administration at University of Macau.
+He has previously taught at Singapore Management University and University of Auckland.

 Biography

 Yu was born in Ezhou, China.
 He obtained a BSc in mathematics and BA in economics at Wuhan University in 1990.
 He began graduate studies in economics at the University of Western Ontario in 1994 under John L. Knight and received his Ph.D. in 1998.

-Yu serves as an associate editor for the Journal of Econometrics, Econometric Theory, and the Journal of Financial Econometrics.
+Yu serves as an associate editor for the Journal of Econometrics, and the Econometric Theory.

 Research

 Yu's research concentrates on stochastic volatility models, continuous-time models, Bayesian econometrics, and the econometric analysis of economic bubbles.
 He has developed methods that can detect economic bubbles using time series data.
 He has also co-authored Financial Econometric Modeling, a financial econometrics textbook published by Oxford University Press.

-He has an h-index of 36.
+He has an h-index of 37.